miquido/JeBatch/README.md

 # Use cases and limitations
-JeBatch is designed for handling REST-compliant batch requests on collection of resources: getting collection with GET, creating a resource with POST, replacing it with PUT, updating with PATCH or deleting with DELETE.
+JeBatch is designed for handling REST-compliant batch requests on collection of resources: getting collection or a single resource with GET, creating a resource with POST, replacing it with PUT, updating with PATCH or deleting with DELETE.

 Supported HTTP methods are GET, POST, PUT, PATCH and DELETE.

-GET works for returning whole collection, not single resources identified by id.

-POST does not allow returning response body to the caller.
+Only GET allows returning response body to the caller.

 # Usage
 Creating a JeBatch instance: